What exactly is a “green” Christmas?

 Choose LED decoration

 And if we’re talking traditions, then we can’t escape Christmas lights.
-LED (Light Emitting Diode) holiday lights can use up to 95% less energy than traditional non-LED lights.
+LED (Light Emitting Diode) holiday lights can use up to 90% less energy than traditional non-LED lights.
 Additionally, they will last longer, up to 100,000 hours.
 Nowadays, it is very easy to find LED Christmas lights, so you will have no problem.
 LED or no LED, you should turn your Christmas lights off when nobody is enjoying them.

 -

-Give sustainable gifts
+Give more sustainable gifts

 We know the tradition of Christmas gifts is an important one, so why not make it an opportunity to change some minds?
 There are some very good and useful sustainable gifts out there, just waiting to be wrapped.
 Think about socks made of recovered fishing nets, fabric tote bags for groceries, reusable metal straws or fair-trade chocolates (discover the hidden story behind the cocoa production and why should you choose fair-trade chocolate).